saramangistu/MedTruth/README.md

 - The current classification is binary (`True` / `False`).
 Incorporating a stance-aware or multi-class labeling scheme (e.g., "misleading", "partially false", "unverified") may improve granularity.
 - All content is in English.
 Multilingual support could expand the applicability to global misinformation detection.
 - Model evaluation was performed on balanced test sets.
 Real-world data may be skewed and require further adaptation strategies.

 ---

+## 🛑 Known Issues

+- Some synthetic claims may unintentionally resemble real misinformation found online.
+- There is no medical expert review of the generated content.
+- Class distribution is balanced only artificially; real-world use may require domain adaptation.

+---